-Students who are absent more than 10 days from a class in a semester (except those noted in the Additional Absences section) are considered ineligible for credit in that class and/or grade promotion and will be placed on "Audit Status".
+Students who are absent more than 10 days from a class in a semester are considered ineligible for credit in that class and/or grade promotion and will be placed on "Audit Status".
 He/She will be required to continue attending class, but will not receive credit for the class.

-Students who are absent for 10 days or more of a core class for reasons other than those noted in the Additional Absences section during any semester of grades 6-12 will be given a grade of incomplete at the end of that semester.
+Students who are absent for 10 days or more of a core class during any semester of grades 6-12 will be given a grade of incomplete at the end of that semester.
 The student must then complete and make a grade of 70% or more on the credit recovery class within the timeline, as prescribed by the administration, in order to receive credit for the class in which the absences have occurred.
 The grade for the credit recovery class will be averaged with the Shiloh Christian School class to produce a final grade.
 Failure to meet the guidelines mentioned above will result in the student receiving a failing grade for the Shiloh Christian School class.
 All costs related to credit recovery enrollment and materials will be at the parent's expense.